Who Is NYC Smoke-Free?

 Key Facts

-- Vaping and e-cigarette use has skyrocketted among young New Yorkers.
-In NYC, 45,000 youth report using e-cigarettes or vaping products
+- Vaping and e-cigarette use has skyrocketed among young New Yorkers.
+In 2018, 45,000 NYC youth reported using e-cigarettes or vaping products in the last month (NYC Health, 2019).

 Tobacco Proliferation